-Enjoy browsing our website with its ongoing updates and we look forward to seeing you at our workshops as well as at major events such as the Sun Conference (which has much to offer all part/full-time faculty, graduate student instructors, and other education professionals)!
+Enjoy browsing our website with its ongoing updates and we look forward to seeing you at our workshops as well as at major events such as the Fall Instructor Retreat or the Sun Conference (which has much to offer all part/full-time faculty, graduate student instructors, and other education professionals)!

 Dr. Lawrence M. Lesser, Director

 Center for Excellence in Teaching and Learning (CETaL)